brenoguim/flexclass/README.md

     - Passing the wrong number of parameters
     - Instantiating a flexclass containing an undefined type
 - Check if available features are enough to replace code in LLVM (User/Uses classes)
+    - They are not.
+Need to support arrays behind the object.
 - Documentation - review
 - Implement `Optional` or `Maybe` as a short-cut for an array with 0 or 1 element.
     - Then it would be possible to add an example of creating a mixin system
     - Or maybe just a MultiVariant<A, B, C>, where existing objects could be just "A", "B", "C", "A B", "B C", "A C" or "A B C"
         - what's the application for that?
-- Support arrays before the base